We get asked about our monthly van life expenses all the time.

-Visible is also super handy because they allow unlimited tethering, which comes in handy when you’re working from your van and need to stay connected.
+Visible is also super handy because they allow unlimited tethering, which makes it the perfect mobile hotspot for digital nomads who work from a van and need to stay connected.

 The cost for Visible depends on how many people you have in your “party”.
 We have two people in our party and pay $35/month per person.

 We signed up for Planet Fitness to have access to their showers (and to not get fat).
 Their Black Card membership costs $20 and allows you to bring a guest.
 There are Planet Fitness gyms all over the U.S., so it’s super duper handy for road trips.

 The only problem is, with COVID, a lot of gyms have closed their showers.
 If you’re reading this after the craziness has passed, you should be good to go.
 If not, make sure to have a Plan B for washing the van life grime off your body.

 When you’re out in the wild, there’s not always a Planet Fitness around to take a shower.

 You could shower for free by building one onto your van, using a hanging camp shower, or—my favorite—filling one of those collapsible buckets with water to take a washcloth bath.

 But if you have a wife with long pretty hairs on her head, she will probably want a real shower every once in a while to keep those hairs looking pretty.